Too many electric bikes? Here’s how to pick the right one

 Typical price

-They perform well in wet or muddy conditions and are suitable for urban commuting and off-road use.
+Disc brakes perform well in wet or muddy environments, making them suitable for all-weather commuting and off-road riding.

 Bestseller